agentsmith29/flexsensor/README.md

 ```

 # FAQ&Issues
-This section should cover the issues that may occure during usage or development.
+This section should cover the issues that may occur during usage or development.

 ## Installation issues and running
 There are some combinations of pyside6 and pyqtgraph that may lead to incompatibility
 issues.
 Especially `PySide 6.5.0` and `pyqtgraph 0.13.2` installation lead to